Tantsi z zirkamy

 Tantsi z zirkamy (Танці з зірками, Dancing with the Stars) is a Ukrainian dance competition show that premiered on October 7, 2006, on 1+1.
-The show is based on the British television series Strictly Come Dancing, being one of several iterations of the Dancing with the Stars franchise.
+The show is based on the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.

 It was first hosted by Yurii Horbunov and Tina Karol, who hosted it together until 2020, when Tina Karol left the franchise.
 In 2021, she was replaced by Ivanna Onufriichuk.
 The show also has a tradition of invited celebrity co-hosts that change every episode, among which are previous winners and participants.

+Volodymyr Zelenskyy, current President of Ukraine, won the first season of the show.